 - Advanced notice of at least 2 full business days is required to cancel/reschedule appointments of 30-60 minutes in duration (e.g., follow-up consultation visits, coaching sessions, etc.).

-- Advanced notice of at least 10 full business days is required to cancel/reschedule any multi-hour appointment (e.g., > 60 minutes for initial interview, testing, feedback session, etc.).
+- Advanced notice of at least 10 full business days (i.e., 14 calendar days) is required to cancel/reschedule any multi-hour appointment (e.g., appointments > 60 minutes, such as initial interview, testing, feedback session, etc.).

 It is important to